jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/22-arabs.md

 On each new moon and full moon, he puts on an eight-sided flat-topped headdress of pure gold, set with the most precious jewels in the world.
 His robe is of sik brocade and is bound around him with a jade girdle.

 He wears golden shoes.
+His residence has:
-His residence has pillars arc of
+- pillars of cornelian stone

-(Note= It
-as transparent
+- walls of lu-kan stone (It is as transparent as crystal)
-is
+- tiles of rock-crystal
-as crystal), the tiles of rock-crystal, the bricks of green stone (^ ^("jasper?), and the mortar of hvo stone (y^ ^).
-The curtains and screens are of brocade with rich designs woven in all kinds of colour in silk and pure gold thread.
+- bricks of green stone (jasper?)
+- mortar of huo stone
+- curtains and screens of brocade with rich designs woven in all kinds of colour in silk and pure gold thread.

-The king's throne is set with pearls and precious stones, and the steps The various of the throne are covered with pure gold. around the throne are of gold or
+The king's throne is set with pearls and precious stones.
+- The steps of the throne are covered with pure gold.
-20 the screen behind
-screen,
-and
-it.
-silver,
-vessels
-and
-utensils
+- The vessels and utensils around the throne are of gold or silver
-and precious pearls are knotted in
+- Precious pearls are knotted in the screen behind it.
-In great court ceremonies the king sits behind this on either side, protecting him, «the ministers of state surround him)) bearing golden bucklers and helmets and armed with precious swords. command of them has the
+  - In great court ceremonies, the king sits behind this.
+  - On either side, the ministers of state surround him, protecting him.
+They bear golden bucklersand helmets and armed with precious swords.

-^f); each
+His other officers are called Tai-wei.
+- Each of them command 20,000 horsemen.
-of some twenty thousand horsemen.
-The horses are seven feet high and are shod
+- The horses are 7 feet high and are shod with iron.
-His other
-25
+- His army is brave and excels in all military exercises.

 (Note:
 moon he puts on an
 full
-cornelian stone, the walls of lu-kan stone (^|j
+ (^|j
 15
 falling to
 :f^), is an important centre for the trade of